Chicago 'sanctuary church' shelters immigrants, endures hate speech

 A 'sanctuary movement'?

-Since Trump took office almost a month ago, the number of churches in the United States willing to offer sanctuary has doubled to 800, according the Rev. Noel Anderson, national grassroots coordinator at Church World Service, a faith-based organization that helps the less fortunate.
+Since Trump was elected in November, the number of churches in the United States willing to offer sanctuary has doubled to 800, according the Rev. Noel Anderson, national grassroots coordinator at Church World Service, a faith-based organization that helps the less fortunate.

 "The faith community in general, after the election, were looking for 'what can we do' to support the immigrant community," Anderson said.
 "And the sanctuary movement offered a concrete way for people to respond and show support and solidarity with undocumented people."